The mantle

 The portion of mantle (mantle lid) above the LVZ is therefore rigid and, together with the crust, it forms the Lithosphere.
 The Lithosphere-Asthenosphere Boundary (LAB) is here defined as a rheological boundary (RBL) between the higher-viscosity lithosphere above and the lower-viscosity (and warmer) Asthenosphere below.
 But this boundary can also be defined by temperature (Thermal Boundary Layer = TBL) that separates areas where heat transport occurs by conduction (the Lithosphere) versus areas where the heat transport happens by convection.
 Convection cells may only develop in the less viscous Asthenosphere.
 Also composition can vary across the LAB, as the ultramafic lithospheric mantle (the lid) is depleted of its volatile constituents.

 The transition zone (410-660 km) is due to the abrupt thickening of the minerals that compose it.
-The crystalline structures adapt to the enormous pressures that occur at these depths, generating structures typical of the spinel.
-Its rheological properties (of reaction to stress) should prevent large exchanges of materials with the upper mantle.
+The crystalline structures adapt to the enormous pressures that occur at these depths, generating structures typical of the spinel, an oxide of magnesium and aluminum (MgAl2O4) with a very compact structure.
+The transition zone’s rheological properties (of reaction to stress) should prevent large exchanges of materials with the upper mantle.
 A peculiar characteristic of the transition zone is the abundant presence of water (in the form of OH- ions).
 It is thought that water is released by the transformation of crystals into phases that are in equilibrium with the pressures and temperatures of the base of the transition zone.

 Simplified-cross-section-of-the-Earth-according-to-Hirose-and-Lay-2008-The-main